Skip to content

 Frozen valuesUsing frozen parameters

-On the layered campus graph, what changes when DFS starts from A?
+On the layered campus graph, what does DFS do after A discovers both B and C?

 Graph layout